bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 # Disable Obsolete and Unneeded Services on the Seagate Central
-The Seagate Central comes with a number of services that have become obselete and with other services that are not useful to everyone
+The Seagate Central comes with a number of services that have recently become obsolete.
+It also runs a number of other services that are not useful to everyone.

-Some of these services continue to utilize CPU and memory even when they are marked as disabled with the Seagate Central Web Management interface!
+Some of these services continue to utilize CPU and memory even when they are marked as disabled by the Seagate Central Web Management interface!

 This document describes instructions to manually disable unneeded